NixOS/nix-pills/pills/08-generic-builders.md

 ## A more convenient derivation function

 We managed to write a builder that can be used for multiple autotools projects.
-But in the hello.nix expression we are specifying tools that are common to more projects; we don\'t want to pass them every time.
+But in the hello.nix expression we are specifying tools that are common to more projects; we don't want to pass them every time.

 A natural approach would be to create a function that accepts an attribute set, similar to the one used by the derivation function, and merge it with another attribute set containing values common to many projects.